peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         System.IO.Stream input);

-Not documented yet.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `encoding.GetDecoderInput(input)` .
+Converts a character encoding into a character input stream, given a data stream.
+The input stream doesn't check the first few bytes for a byte-order mark indicating a Unicode encoding such as UTF-8 before using the character encoding's decoder.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `encoding.GetDecoderInput(input)` .
 If the object's class already has a GetDecoderInput method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>